 The Parish Church of St Symphorian, Durrington

-from 13th Century to the modern day
+from the Domesday Book to the modern day

 The first historical reference of this place is to be found in the Domesday Book.
 In the reign of William II, the patronage was given to the Monastery of Sele (Beeding).

 In Anglo-Saxon times, when Durrington was known as Derentun, there was a small Chapel of plaster and thatch.
 In the early Thirteenth Century this was replaced with a flint and stone building consisting of a chancel and nave, and probably roofed with Horsham tiles.
 This style would have been much in keeping with many smaller churches which still survive on the South Downs and coastal plain of Sussex.
 Documents survive which suggest the Chancel was separated from the nave by a rood screen.
 The Rood Screen was surmounted by a Solar (loft).
 Its main purpose was to accommodate a few choristers or a small organ.
 The steeple of the Chapel was built to carry the bell.
 This was little more than a raised bell cote above the gable end in a wooden structure.
 It was built in the western bay of the nave roof, and covered externally with boarding.